Lais Ribeiro Leaves Very Little To The Imagination In Skimpy String One-Piece For Latest Risque Instagram Snap

 The latest addition to the 28-year-old’s steamy collection of snaps was shared early in the morning on Friday, May 10, and saw the stunner putting nearly every inch of her dangerous curves on display for the camera.
 The gorgeous scene of the sunset and crashing waves provided a breathtaking background to her newest post, but it was Lais’ flawless figure that sent temperatures soaring.

 The Brazilian bombshell — who also lends her modeling talents to Victoria’s Secret — left very little to the imagination in a seriously skimpy light blue one-piece that barely kept her from violating Instagram’s no nudity policy.
-Lais posed with her backside to the camera, showing off the thong-style of her tiny swimwear that put her curvy booty on display pretty much in its entirety.
-The thin strings of its waist band sat high on her hips to accentuate her flat midsection and trim waist, and the upper half of the number left nearly every inch of her assets exposed.
-The model flashed some seriously cleavage underneath the garment’s stringy halter top style, which appeared to only be covering up her nipples and leaving the rest of her voluptuous bosom completely bare.
+Lais posed with her backside to the camera, showing off the thong style of her tiny swimwear that put her curvy booty on display pretty much in its entirety.
+The thin strings of its waistband sat high on her hips to accentuate her flat midsection and trim waist, and the upper half of the number left nearly every inch of her assets exposed.
+The model flashed some serious cleavage underneath the garment’s stringy halter top style, which appeared to only be covering up her nipples and leaving the rest of her voluptuous bosom completely bare.

 The beauty peered over her shoulder at the camera with a sultry look as the water crashed in around her and the salty sea wind blew her brunette tresses around.
 Her locks were styled in loose, beachy waves that were gathered over her shoulder, allowing her stunning makeup look and striking features to shine as the camera clicked away.